Why Start A Subscription Meal Prep Business?

 For example, California’s Cottage Food Law allows individuals to prepare and sell certain low-risk foods from a home kitchen.

-To comply, you need to register your business entity with your local health department, complete a food safety training course, and ensure your kitchen meets specific health and safety standards.
+To comply, you need to register your business entity with your local health department, complete a food safety training course, and ensure your kitchen meets specific health and food safety standards.

 In New York, you need a Home Processor Exemption, which requires you to adhere to specific food labeling guidelines and pass a home kitchen inspection.